 HEPE develops and implements programs and activities that advance environmental stewardship and streamlining for FHWA-funded projects through the application of National Environmental Policy Act (NEPA) principles and the NEPA process.

-Research Focus: The office's research efforts focus on improving the NEPA process to ensure a balanced and streamlined approach to transportation decisionmaking that considers the potential impacts on human and natural resources, as well as the public's need for safe and efficient transportation improvements.
+Research Focus: The Office's research efforts focus on improving the NEPA process, in order to ensure a balanced and streamlined approach to transportation decision-making that considers the potential impacts on human and natural resources, as well as the public's need for safe and efficient transportation improvements.
 Research topics include:

 Under MAP-21, HEPE 's research centers on methods to better plan projects, reduce their overall impacts, and improve associated mitigation options.
 Methodologies and tools like Eco-Logical, mitigation banking and regional programmatic efforts are examples of the focus areas that HEPE will be emphasizing in the future.